 Dr. Shelton’s zeal for action and inclusion carries over to the classroom, which she strives to make “integrated and entwined” with her work in the field.
 “I try to bring the voices I encounter in the field, into the classroom conversation,” says Dr. Shelton, elaborating that “I bring in practice leaders and others who know more than I do; and I try to bring not only contemporary events but also contemporary methods and media, which all strengthen the links between the class and the communities we’re talking about.”

 In addition to bringing the world of social work to her students, Dr. Shelton also helps students bring their best to the world of social work.
 She expresses, “I love to help [a] student realize they are a creative person, to facilitate their identifying a passion and their saying ‘Wow, I can go create something’ driven by what they want to learn.”
-At Silberman, Dr. Shelton will teach the child welfare platform course.
+At Silberman, Dr. Shelton teaches many classes including the child welfare platform course.

-For Dr. Shelton, joining the Silberman faculty is “like coming home”, although in a new way.
+For Dr. Shelton, being part of the Silberman faculty is “like coming home”, although in a new way.
 “I really believe in public education, and I really believe in community-based practice,” Dr. Shelton articulates.
 “Silberman is rooted in social justice.
 It will enable me to practice what I preach.”

-The Silberman School of Social Work is very excited to welcome Dr. Jama Shelton to the faculty.
+The Silberman School of Social Work is very excited to have Dr. Jama Shelton on the faculty.